y-garcia/udacity_nanodegree_data_structures_and_algorithms/project2/explanation_3.md

 ## `huffman_encoding`
 As above, we assume also here the worst case: each character in the input string is unique.
-1. When iterating through the characters in the string, we store its frequency in a `Node` object and we store that in a map, having a `Node` object per character, so the space complexity is `O(n)`
+1. When iterating through the characters in the string, we store its frequency in a `Node` object, and we store that in a map, having a `Node` object per character, so the space complexity is `O(n)`.
-2. TODO calculate space complexity of recursive function
+2. The space complexity for creating the Min Heap can be considered `O(1)` since it just sorts the Nodes created in the step above in place.
 3. For the creation of the Huffmann tree, we pop 2 nodes and reinsert them as children of a new node.
 So we create `O(n-1)` new nodes, having `O(2n-1)` nodes in total, which corresponds to a space complexity of `O(n)`.
 4. After traversing the complete Huffmann tree we store each enconding in the correspondig `Node` object, this step has hence a space complexity of `O(n)`.
+5. Assuming each character gets encoded to one bit, we create an encoded string in this step that is at least as big as the input string, so the space complexity for this step is `O(n)`

-5. TODO calculate space complexity of string encoding
+TODO overall space complexity

 ## `huffman_decoding`
 In the worst case that each bit corresponds to a character, we would have a space complexity of `O(n)`,